asha-github-1996/full_stack_assessment_skeleton/docs/README.md

-# Introduction - how to read this doc
+# Introduction - how to read this document

 - This exercise is designed to test basic skills in 3 core areas: